Dutch Party (band): Early life and influences

 Lead singer and multi-instrumentalist Ken Franklin began writing and playing music while attending Ruth Asawa San Francisco School of the Arts.
 Using an old TEAC A-2340 Reel-to-Reel tape machine, he began recording home demos.
 In 2013 Franklin moved back to Los Angeles and began working on what would later become Astral Nights, with music producer Matthew Moore during his studio's off-hours.
 In 2014, an early version of Storm of the Century caught the attention of DJ Brendan Fallis who subsequently played it for Matte Babel, label head of Ransom Music Group and former correspondent for Much Music and Fuse News, who signed the band.

 Franklin has cited David Bowie as one of his preeminent influences, as well as Motown, The Beatles, and The Velvet Underground.
-Franklin later found inspiration in Unknown Mortal Orchestra, William Onyeabor, LCD Soundsystem, The Talking Heads, Leonard Cohen, ELO, minimalist composer Max Richter and early 1990s hip-hop.
+Franklin later found inspiration in Unknown Mortal Orchestra, William Onyeabor, LCD Soundsystem, Talking Heads, Leonard Cohen, ELO, minimalist composer Max Richter and early 1990s hip-hop.